graceyw/ChooseYourAdventure/reports/report.md

 MJ McMillen and Gracey Wilson

 ## Project Goal
-Our goal is to increase our understanding of basic C concepts like character arrays and pointers by creating an interactive Make-Your-Own Madlib game.
-We also hope to practice building a code infrastructure/deciding how to divide a program into functions in a way that makes sense.
+Our goal was to increase our understanding of basic C concepts like character arrays and pointers by creating an interactive Make-Your-Own Madlib game.
+We also hoped to practice building a code infrastructure/deciding how to divide a program into functions in an efficient and readable way.

-Our lower bound goal is to allow a user to choose between 5 Madlibs and interface with the program through the command line.
-One idea for a stretch goal is to allow a user to input their email address at the end of the game and email themselves their madlib.
-We also have several other small features that we would like to implement to make the code more readable/efficient.
+Our lower bound goal was to allow a user to choose between 3 Madlibs and interface with the program through the command line.
+One idea for a stretch goal was to allow a user to input their email address at the end of the game and email themselves their madlib.
+We also had several other small features that we were interested in implementing to make the code more readable and efficient.

 ## Learning Goals
-Our learning goals for this project are very simple.
-We want to enforce good basic C coding habits and become more used to the idea of pointers.
-We want to make sure we lay a good c foundation for the future.
-When we were doing the homeworks, we often found ourselves using tricks like adding and deleting a bunch of * s until the code compiled.
+Our learning goals for this project were very simple.
+We wanted to enforce good basic C coding habits and become more comfortable with the concept of pointers.
+We wanted to make sure we laid a good c foundation for the future.
+Before this project, when we were doing homework assignments, we often found ourselves using tricks like adding and deleting a bunch of * s until the code compiled.
 This showed we did not understand the basics of what was going on and we needed more practice with basic C principles.

 ## What We Did